OliverColeman/hivis/README.md

 # HiVis

 HiVis is a Java library for importing, manipulating and working with various kinds of data.
 It was designed with the programming environment [Processing](http://www.processing.org) (version 3) in mind, but may be used outside of Processing.
+HiVis was developed as part of a collaboration between the School of Medical Sciences at the University of Sydney and the Interactive Media Lab in Art and Design at the University of New South Wales.

 ## Overview / Features